 “We shape our lives and we shape ourselves.
 The process never ends until we die.
 And the choices we make are ultimately our own responsibility.” – Eleanor Roosevelt

-In the past, though I was aware and fully acknowledged that each one of us have some say as to how the course of our lives unravelled, I was somehow in deep denial that the way my life had turned out was ALL my own doing.
+In the past, though I was aware and fully acknowledged that each one of us has some say as to how the course of our lives unraveled, I was somehow in deep denial that the way my life had turned out was ALL my own doing.